 Approved Dry Ice Coolers:

 You should wear gloves, preferably leather ones, on your hands to protect your skin from contact with the freezing temperature of dry ice.
 This will prevent you from getting burned by the dry ice.
-Freezing cold burns work the same as heat burns and can be just as painful and scaring.
+Freezing cold burns are similar to heat burns and can be just as painful and scaring.
 You can then wrap the dry ice in newspaper or other material to keep it cold longer.
 You should also keep in mind that when you put dry ice in an unvented cooler, if airtight, may expand and in some cases, explode.

-When packing a cooler with dry ice, you will notice that you buy dry ice by the pound.
+When packing a cooler with dry ice, you will notice that dry ice is purchased by the pound.
 It is often sold in one pound blocks.
 If you have a cooler that is 48 quarts you will most likely need to purchase two blocks for a 24 hour period.

 Choosing a Dry Ice Cooler